-- 1. Diagnostic evaluations.

-- 2. Outpatient treatment.

-- 3. Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting.
+- 1. Diagnostic evaluations. - 2.
+Outpatient treatment. - 3.
+Medication-assisted treatment (the use of medications in conjunction with counseling and behavioral therapies to help maintain sobriety, prevent relapse, and reduce craving in order to sustain recovery). - 4.
+Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting.